From jD1.9.1.x on Joomla 2.5 to jD3.2 on Joomla 3.2+

 - Using Extension Manager - Manage facility then:

 - disable all Components other than the basic Joomla! extensions, that is those that come with the basic Joomla! system, and those you know run on both platforms, that is on both Joomla!
 2.5 and Joomla!
 3.x - in my case that was Akeeba Backup and the JCE Editor.
-If you are unsure of what items are included in a 'fresh' Joomla!
-3.4 for instance please click on typical Joomla base content.

 - similarly disable all Modules and Plugins that are not Joomla!
 Project or you are not certain they run on both platforms, it is better to err on the side of caution so if in doubt disable;